ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Issue the Command to Commit the add validator TX

+To run submit the fully signed TX, run

 ```bash
 avalanche transaction commit testsubnet --input-tx-filepath partialAddValidatorTx.txt
 ```

-The command is going to recognize TX as `Mainnet` one, and is going to automatically deploy it.
+The CLI recognizes the deployment network automatically and submits the TX appropriately.

 ```text
 Transaction successful, transaction ID: K7XNSwcmgjYX7BEdtFB3hEwQc6YFKRq9g7hAUPhW4J5bjhEJG
 ```

-Now you have added a validator to the a Subnet on `Mainnet` by using 2 ledgers to accomplish a multisig process.
+You've successfully added the validator to the Subnet.